Polyurethane Frequently Asked Questions

 What is the maximum working temperature of the 70A urethane hose?

 It depends on the working pressures.
 The tubing itself can withstand temperatures over 240F.
-However, you will notice how little pressure it can withstand at 150F (please refer to catalog pages 8 and 10).
+However, you will notice how little pressure it can withstand at 150F (please refer to catalog page 10 of our catalog).

 Is the 90A polyurethane static dissipative tubing suitable for use in both barbed ad push-in fittings?